Say yes to bottomless booze: These epic boozy brunches in Singapore will totally be the highlight of your weekend.

 17. Ce La Vi: For a bubbly start to your weekend

 Every weekend’s a party with Ce La Vi.
 It’s turning up daytime dining with live DJ sets so that you can celebrate the weekend in style.
-Order the seafood or sushi platter to share, and grab an array of warm meals like truffle rice porridge and turbot with yuzu beurre blanc.
+Grab an array of warm meals like vegetarian ravioli and black Angus tenderloin tartare.
+Or top up a little extra for access to sushi rolls, seafood on ice, and short rib bossam.
 Wash it all down with champagne, beer, or cocktails of your choice.
 The best part?
 Three hours of free-flow boozy fun.

 When: Weekends, 12 to 3pm

-Cost: Order from an a la carte menu; from $58++ for free-flow wine, alcoholic, and non-alcoholic drinks
+Cost: Order from an a la carte menu; $88 for cold appetiser buffet; from $58++ for free-flow wine, alcoholic, and non-alcoholic drinks

 Ce La Vi, Level 57, Tower 3, Marina Bay Sands Hotel, 1 Bayfront Avenue, Singapore 018971